borismo1/Assembler/README.md

-# Assembler written in ansi C
+# A simple assembler written in ansi C

 Receives an assembley code and returns machine code.